postmanlabs/labs-docs/v6/postman/collection_runs/starting_a_collection_run.md

 ## Persist variables

 By default, any environment changes in the collection runner are not reflected in the request builder.
-Enabling this option saves the values of the variables at the end of the run.
+Enabling this option saves the values of the variables at the end of the run, **overwriting previous values**.

 To learn more about Keep variable values in a collection run, see [Using environments in collection runs](/docs/v6/postman/collection_runs/using_environments_in_collection_runs).

 ## Run collection without using stored cookies

+A request from the collection may require cookies to run.
+Collection runner can allow/prevent the request from accessing the cookie by the **Run collection without using stored cookies** option.
 Enabling this allows collection runs without using cookies stored in the cookie manager.

 ## Save cookies after collection run

+A request in the collection may create/update cookies during execution.
+The Collection runner provides an option to save the cookie to the cookie manager, **overwriting any existing cookie**.
 Enabling this saves the cookies for the session to the cookie manager.

 ---
 For more information about collections runs, see: